 Please note that if you are awarded a scholarship, you are required to enroll in the class by the first day of the term.
 Failure to utilize your scholarship by this date may result in forfeiture.
 HB scholarships are awarded on consideration of both merit and need, and are given with the expectation that those supported will lead their fellows in discipline, attendance, and preparation, and demonstrate a full commitment to their work in class.

 Students at HB Studio are eligible for a Work-Study position if they have studied for one full term or are invited to audition.
 HB offers two kinds of Work-Study Opportunities: Key Students and Studio Assistants.
-In exchange for their time helping at the Studio, Key Students and Studio Assistants earn the opportunity to add a free course to their schedule for one term.
+In exchange for their time helping at the studio, Key Students and Studio Assistants earn the opportunity to add a free course to their schedule for one term.
 Key Students and SAs must be enrolled in a second (paid) course during that term.
 These Work-Study positions are given to students who have proven reliable, punctual, and conscientious in their classwork, and show a true commitment to the Studio’s mission.
 Key positions are assigned to students upon the recommendation of their teachers, and Studio Assistants are assigned based on applications submitted online.
-In addition to the required Work-Study hours, all Key Students and SAs are required to perform 4 Community Hours per term and to participate in the annual Spring Clean-Up.
+In addition to the required Work-Study hours, all Key Students and SAs are required to perform 4 Community Hours per term.

 Select classes have a Key Student, appointed by recommendation of the instructor, to serve as a monitor and teacher’s assistant.
 The key is responsible for preparing the classroom; taking attendance; maintaining class contact lists; tracking auditors; assisting with emergency procedures; seeing that the Studio is left in proper order, and such other tasks as the teacher may require.
-In exchange for the key scholarship, keys are also asked to provide 4 Community Hours per term, as well as participate in the annual Spring Clean-Up.
+In exchange for the key scholarship, keys are also asked to provide 4 Community Hours per term.
 Key Students must be enrolled in a second (paid) course during the term.
 If you are interested in a Key Student position, please contact your instructor directly to ask if they would like to recommend you as their Key.

-Facilities Assistant SAs will have regular duties, like sweep and/or mop the studio stairs, help with snow removal from the front of the building and in the courtyard, mopping floors and wiping down restroom counters, sweeping studios, cleaning and storing props in studios, etc. These tasks can generally be completed in a two-hour shift.
-Occasionally help will be needed in the theater, so experience with carpentry or interest in technical aspects of theater are encouraged.
-One SA will be assigned to the theater based on experience.
+Facilities Assistant SAs will help with tasks like sweep and/or mop the studio stairs, help with snow removal from the front of the building and in the courtyard, mopping floors and wiping down restroom counters, cleaning and storing props in studios, etc. Occasionally help will be needed in the theater, so experience with carpentry or interest in technical aspects of theater are encouraged.

 How to Apply